 Once you've put pen to paper and thoroughly answered all of the questions above, then you can start the process by doing the following:

-Choosing the right 4 to 6 tracks.
+Choosing the right four to six tracks.
 Though it is fine if you use tracks that you have previously recorded, consider compiling all unreleased songs in order to create an enticing new product.

 Structuring your EP record.
 In addition to choosing the right style of songs, you may also want to have an introduction and an outro to flank your songs.
-Artistic direction, or song-flow, will require that you consider the structure of the overall record when you are creating your own EP—you want to avoid a disjointed series of songs compiled into one EP.
+Artistic direction, or song-flow, requires that you consider the structure of the overall record when you are creating your own EP.
+You want to avoid a EP with a disjointed series of songs.